kebede01/se_project_express/README.md

 ## About

-- This project is about building the structural framework for an API and user authorization.
+- This project is about building an app to choose what to wear for different weather conditions and with a like or dislike option button included.
-- Routes are protected by authorization

 ## Technologies Used

 - React
+- Express
+- Celebrate and Validator
 - MongoDB
-- Postman
+- Postman for testing purpose

 ## Running the Project